Legacy United Soccer Club FAQs

 Where/when do the teams practice?

-Practices take place at several fields throughout the year.
+Practices take place at several fields throughout the year, based on availability.
 All of the fields are based around the Paso Robles and Templeton areas.

-Each team will be assigned 2 -3 practices/week, in addition to extra specialty training sessions, such as goalie training and skills based training.
+Each team will be assigned 2 -3 practices/week, in addition to extra speciality training sessions, such as GK training and skills based training.

 Please check your team’s Teamsnap Calendar for exact training times, locations and dates.